 In the most serious incident so far, an All Nippon Airlines (ANA) 787 with 129 people aboard made an emergency landing after a battery alarm on Wednesday.
 Those aboard reported a burning smell in the cabin, and an alarm indicated smoke in a forward electrical compartment.

 Hours later, ANA and Japan Airlines announced that they were grounding their Dreamliners – a total of 24 planes – pending an investigation.
 Japanese authorities followed suit, saying the planes should stay on the ground until battery safety could be assured.

 And on Thursday, the Japanese government ordered that all 787s be kept out of service until battery safety could be assured.

 A maintenance worker discovered an electrical fire aboard an empty Japan Airlines 787 slated for departure from Logan International Airport in Boston on January 7.

-In a statement released Wednesday night, Boeing Chairman, President and CEO Jim McNerney said the company is confident that the planes are safe and is working with authorities to get them flying again.
+Boeing Chief Executive Officer Jim McNerney said in a statement on Wednesday the manufacturing giant is confident that the planes are safe and is working with authorities to get them flying again.

-Boeing has delivered 50 Dreamliners so far and has more than 800 additional orders for the aircraft from airlines around the world.
+Boeing has delivered 50 Dreamliners so far and has more than 800 additional orders from airlines around the world.

 On Wednesday night, Chile-based LAN Airlines said it was temporarily grounding its three Boeing 787 aircraft in compliance with the FAA’s recommendation.

-Boeing's shares -- which had previously been resilient in the face of this month's negative publicity over the Dreamliner -- sank 2% in after-hours trading Wednesday, after falling 3.4% during the trading day.
+Boeing’s shares, which had previously been resilient in the face of this month’s negative publicity over the Dreamliner, sank another 2% on Thursday.

 After last week’s incident in Boston, Boeing chief engineer Mike Sinnett expressed confidence in the aircraft’s battery system.